BergQuester/v8tr.github.io/_drafts/2018-10-17-xcode-build-system.md

 It is the job of the linker to take multiple object files and compound them into a single address space with absolute addressing.

+From video:

+The main purpose of this phase is to produce Mach-O executable that can be run on iOS or macOS system.

+Linker takes two kinds of files as its input.
+These are object files that come out of *assembler* phase and libraries of different types (dynamic libraries - .dylib, .tbd, static archives - .a).

+An attentive reader might have noticed that both Assembler and Linker produce Mach-O files as their outputs.
+There must be some difference between them, right?

+The object files coming out of assembly phase are not finished yet.
+Some of them might contain missing pieces.
+This happens when one object file references another one.
+This kind of cross-reference is resolved as an "undefined symbols" and you might have seen this frightening error in Xcode output many times when compiling your project.

+It is the job of the linker to glue together object files into a single executable Mach-O with single address space and resolved references.

+Object files accepted by linker are not finished yet.
+We already covered that object files contain machine code that references functions in the address space.
+However that space is often outside of object file bounds, i.e. object files might cross-reference each other.
+Such fragments are resolved as "undefined symbols" and you might have seen this frightening error in Xcode output many times when compiling your project.

 ### Summary